digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 In order to calculate the interest rate payments, a notional is required in each currency.
 The quantity of the holding refers to the notional of the base currency.
 The notional of the foreign currency is defined as the quantity of the holding multiplied by the specified *fxRate*.

+Note that this template is limited to fixed rates.
+It also does not support exchange of notionals.
+If you need floating rates or exchange of notionals, please use the the FpML swap template below.
+It supports both of those features.

 Here is how we create the currency swap instrument, using the two currencies defined above: